DeFiCh/defichain.com/content/en/dex.en.md

     coins_apr:
       label: APR
     liquidity_mining:
-      headline: New!
-Liquidity mining
+      headline: Earn More With Liquidity Mining!
-      subhead: Liquidity mine for potentially high yields, from right within the app.
-Supply liquidity to the ETH, BTC and USDT pool pairs to power the DEX, and earn fees and returns at high annual yields.
-Withdraw your liquidity at any time.
+      subhead: Liquidity mine for incredibly high yields within the app!
+Supply liquidity to BTC, ETH, USDT and many other pool pairs to power the Decentralized Exchange, and earn fees and high block rewards in return.
+You can withdraw your liquidity at any time.
       image: /img/app/liquidity
     guides:
       name: guides